dhis2/dhis2-releases/releases/2.41/README.md

 Therefore, we align the database's names with the changes applied to `trackedEntityInstance`, `programInstance`, and `programStageInstance`.

+Furthermore, we also align the`trackedentitycomment` and related database tables to the API naming of `note`.

 #### Renamed Tables

 | Old Table Name              | New Table Name                 |